-Please include the minimum amount of text in your question to describe the problem
+Please include the minimum amount of text in the question to describe the problem

 Why this is a problem